mmomtchev/Forez/README.md

 #### In the Holy Land

+The first crusaders arrive in Acre on September 1 1239 ([2], page 118).

 In book 33, chapter 44, Eracles mentions the count of **Nevers** as being in Jaffa with the Knights Templar in 1240 ([3], page 127), [9], page 481 which cites [10], page 315-316 as source, leads back to Eracles.
+This is the only direct mention in a primary source of Guy IV of Forez in the Holy Land.

 [2], page 122 also includes an identical mention, naming him simply the Count of Nevers.
 As these texts are known to have been written independently, this is a very good indication of a reliable information.